 It may not seem like a desirable living these days.
 But back then it offered both safety and surveillance of the valley and the surroundings of Tithorea.
 He hasn’t lived a monastic life in the cave either, moving in his whole family including his wife, mother, and sister.
 To enter the cave, they used wooden ladders and a kind of a hoist to move a cargo.
 Inside, he built walls creating multiple rooms, cellars, and even a small church.

 Unfortunately, we haven’t seen any of the insides of the cave in the end.
 The entrance to the cave is facilitated by a set of three long metal ladders fixed into the rock face.
 Even seeing them from the distance I wasn’t too sure about climbing up.
-Examining them up close and realizing how poorly they were attached it just seem too risky.
+Examining them up close and realizing how poorly they were attached it just seemed too risky.

 To get to the cave from our lodging we had to cross the Kachala Canyon once again.
 This time, refreshed and with much lighter packs, we could fully enjoy the beauty of the canyon and his red cliffs pierced by uncountable caves and tunnels.
 Once we joined the path connecting Tithorea with the Agios Georgios Church we turned left and continued uphill towards the church.
 There is a spring at the church and another one few hundred meters up towards the cave.
 There will be no more water during the hour and a half long hike so don’t forget to use it.